Javascript is not enabled.

 You also have several guaranteed issue rights, which means that you can buy a Medigap policy regardless of your health and under specific situations.

 State differences.
-Your state may also have other periods when you can buy Medigap policies without any health questions.
-Where you live can make a difference.
+Your state may have other periods when you can buy Medigap policies without questioning your health.

-In Connecticut, Massachusetts and New York, you can buy a Medigap policy at any time regardless of preexisting conditions.
+In Connecticut, Massachusetts and New York, you can buy a Medigap policy anytime regardless of preexisting conditions.
 A few states let you switch policies without health questions during certain times of the year.

 Contact your State Health Insurance Assistance Program (SHIP) or your state insurance department to find out more about your state’s rules.